ishfakahd/ml_streamlit_titanic/README.md

 # Titanic Survival Prediction Web App

 ## Project Overview
-This project is a **machine learning model deployment using Streamlit**.
+This project involves the deployment of a **machine learning model using Streamlit**.
 It predicts passenger survival on the Titanic based on features such as age, sex, class, fare, and family details.
 The app allows interactive exploration, visualizations, and real-time predictions.

 ---

 ## Author
-- Name: Your Name
+- Name: ITBIN-2211-0011
 - Course: IT41043 - Intelligent Systems
 - Year: 4th Year, BSc IT